cogentcore/core/README.md

 # Code Map

+* `examples/widgets` -- main example widget gallery -- `go build ...` in there to give it a try
 * `node*.go` -- `NodeBase`, `Node2DBase`, `3D` structs and interfaces -- all Gi nodes are of this type
 * `geom2d.go` -- All 2D geometry: Point2D, Size2D, etc
 * `paint.go` -- `Paint` struct that does all the direct rendering, based on `gg`